 In 1844, Abraham Lincoln partnered with William Herndon in the practice of law.
 Though the two had different jurisprudent styles, they developed a close professional and personal relationship.
 Lincoln made a good living in his early years as a lawyer, but found that Springfield alone didn't offer enough work, so to supplement his income, he followed the court as it made its rounds on the circuit to the various county seats in Illinois.

 Abraham Lincoln served a single term in the U.S. House of Representatives from 1847 to 1849.
-His foray into national politics seems to be as unremarkable as it was brief.
+His foray into national politics seemed to be as unremarkable as it was brief.
 He was the lone Whig from the state of Illinois, showing party loyalty, but finding few political allies.
 He used his term in office to speak out against the Mexican-American War and supported Zachary Taylor for president in 1848.
 His criticism of the war made him unpopular back home and he decided not to run for second term, but instead returned Springfield to practice law.

 By the 1850s, the railroad industry was moving west and Illinois found itself becoming a major hub for various companies.
 Abraham Lincoln served as a lobbyist for the Illinois Central Railroad as its company attorney.
 Success in several court cases brought other business clients as well—banks, insurance companies and manufacturing firms.
 Lincoln also did some criminal trials.
 In one case, a witness claimed that he could identify Lincoln's client who was accused of murder, because of the intense light from a full moon.
 Lincoln referred to an almanac and proved that the night in question had been too dark for the witness to see anything clearly.
+His client was acquitted.